SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design

 The \textit{SuperWing} dataset does not have a single baseline wing shape, but instead focuses on a specific wing planform shape: the “Yehudi break” \cite{vassberg_development_2008}, or “kink” shape.
-To make the wings in the dataset resemble a realistic wing, they are built by first deciding its sectional airfoil, then sampling the planform shape and the parameters (incl. the dihedral angle, twist angle, thickness, and camber) that vary along spanwise.
-In this section, we first introduce the method to build a wing, summarize several representative configurations commonly found in the aircraft industry, and finally show the distribution of the dataset.
+To make the wings in the dataset resemble realistic wings, they are built by first selecting a sectional airfoil, then sampling the planform shape and the parameters (including the dihedral angle, twist angle, thickness, and camber) that vary along the span.
+In this section, we first introduce the method for building a wing, summarize several representative configurations commonly used in the aircraft industry, and finally present the parameter distributions of the dataset.